 A child doesn’t need to be swimming to get health benefits from being in the water.

-Affinity to Water for a Child with Autism
+Affinity to Water for a Autistic Child

 Dr. Chris O’Shea’s son, Sebastian, has autism.
 After Sebastian took some preliminary semi-private instruction at a facility near the O’Sheas’ home, they discovered that not only had he bettered his diving skills, but he had also begun to play with some of the other students.